Efeso Collins: Personal life and family

+Collins' subsequent career included positions as a youth worker, a broadcaster, in the education sector and in the public service.
+In 2010, he briefly hosted the weekend current affairs show Talanoa Pacific on the Pacific Media Network.
+He was stood down from his position after he questioned a lack of transparency in the process by which a private company called the Pacific Islands Economic Development Agency was given a $4.8 million Government grant.
+After an investigation the grant was later cancelled.
+He worked at the University of Auckland for fifteen years, running a Pacific student outreach programme.

 Collins married Fia, a diversity and inclusion specialist, in 2011.
-The couple share two children.
+The couple had two daughters together.

 Auckland Council

 Papatoetoe Local Board, 2013–2016

-At the 2013 Auckland elections, Collins was elected to the Ōtara-Papatoetoe Local Board and became its chairperson.
-An original campaign song was created by two former members of a church youth group Collins had previously led.
+At the 2013 Auckland elections, Collins was elected to the Ōtara-Papatoetoe Local Board as a Labour Party candidate and became its chairperson.
+An unsolicited original campaign song, which sampled the 2008 single "Somebody" by Devolo and compared Collins to Barack Obama, was created for Collins by two former members of a church youth group he had previously led.

-He contested the Labour party candidate selection for the Manukau East seat before the 2014 general election, but ultimately Jenny Salesa was selected and won the seat.
+He contested the Labour Party candidate selection for the Manukau East electorate before the 2014 general election, but ultimately, Jenny Salesa was selected and won the seat.